 C’mon by & sit a spell!
-Come hang out at our ~TMH~ Facebook Page – it’s like sitting in a front porch rocker with a glass of cold iced tea – lots of good folks sharing!
-You can also follow along on Pinterest, Twitter or GooglePlus.
-If you’d like to receive an email each time a new blog post goes live it’s EASY to subscribe to our blog!
+Come hang out at our ~TMH~ Facebook Page.
+It’s like sitting in a front porch rocker with a glass of cold iced tea.
+There are lots of good folks sharing!
+And you can also follow along on Pinterest, Instagram, Twitter or GooglePlus.

 If you’d like to receive an email when a new blog post goes live,